Physical Abuse in Nursing Homes by Staff and Fellow Residents is a Real Problem

 - Lack of proper care

-- Fellow Resident Left Unsupervised
+- Resident Supervision

 If you suspect any form of physical abuse is occurring in a nursing home, it is important to take a stand and contact a nursing home abuse lawyer.
 The welfare of all residents should not be compromised by physical abuse and there are laws in place to protect residents and keep them safe.
 Physical Abuse Symptoms and Complications One of the most How to identify elder abuse and neglect of physical abuse is in a nursing home is bed sores or pressure sores on the body.
 However, this is not the only sign of physical abuse, additional signs can include: